 Nevada’s “12 Hour Hold Law” allows police to keep people arrested for DUI in custody until they’re no longer under the influence.
-If they were drunk, police may wait until their BAL reaches .04 percent.
-If they were high, police can hold them for twelve hours.
+If they were drunk, police might wait until their BAL reaches .04 percent.
+If they were high, police could hold them for twelve hours.